Liagson/ConcaveHullGenerator/README.md

+# Deprecated documentation: Incoming updates coming soon!
+**Major changes:** `Concavity` parameter has been reversed (mathematically it makes sense this way).
+Setting  to -1 will leave the hull convex, while rising it to 1 will add add up to 0º angles. `isSquareGrid` boolean is also gone (tangent lines are now always checked)

 # Concave hull generator
 Unite all dots under the smallest possible area.
 It comes with a simple demo for unity using just gizmos.